jeanbaptistemora/fluidattacks-universe2/makes/applications/makes/doc/src/docs/owasp-benchmark/transparency.md

     2.3.10
     ```

-1. Get a copy of our source code,
+1. Get a copy of our source code.
-    in this tutorial we will clone it into ~/Downloads/product.
+    In this tutorial we will clone it into ~/Downloads/product.,
-    In general any folder owned by your user should work:
+    any folder owned by your user should work:

     ```bash
     $ src=https://gitlab.com/fluidattacks/product.git